 Primarily poorer countries and certain emerging markets do not view patent protection as an incentive, rather as an obstacle.
-They wonder whether patents are the solution to ensure better access to drugs or whether they are in fact the problem.
+They wonder whether patents are the solution to ensure better access to medicines or whether they are in fact the problem.

 - We actively participate in or lead internal meetings in the area of “public health, innovation and intellectual property.”
-In doing so, we develop a coordinated position for Switzerland, which we represent at international negotiations.
+In doing so, we develop a coordinated position for Switzerland, which we represent in international negotiations.

 - We play an active role in or lead international negotiations, e.g. at the World Health Organization WHO or the World Trade Organization WTO.
 In the process, we carry out awareness-raising work on the role of IP protection and communicate the significance and purpose of patent protection.

-- We work hard to ensure that the patent system is recognised as a basis for promoting investment in the research and development of new drugs and thereby also feeds the pipeline for generics in the long term.
+- We work hard to ensure that the patent system is recognised as a basis for promoting investment in the research and development of new medicines and thereby also feeds the pipeline for generics in the long term.

 - We demonstrate that a variety of other factors have to be taken into account besides intellectual property to ensure optimal access to medicines (such as price, trade regulations, national health policy, national healthcare systems, local purchasing power and intermediary trade).